benbalter/jekyll-default-layout/README.md

 If no layout is specified for a Markdown post or page, the plugin automatically sets the "home", "post", "page", or "default" layout if it exists.

+What layout is used:

+* `/index.html` - the home layout, the page layout, or the default layout, if they exist, in that order
+* A page - the page layout or the default layout, if they exist, in that order
+* A post - the post layout or the default layout, if they exist, in that order

 ## Disabling

 For a specific post or page, add `layout: null` to the front matter.